kru/kru.github.io/content/about.md

 You may or may not know me.
 But, that doesn't matter.

-I'm here to share what I learn in my journey to myself, but if you found that my articles here benefit you.
+I'm here to note what I learn in my journey, it intended as reminder to myself what I have learned, but if you found that my articles here benefit you.

-Then,

 # You are welcome!

-You want to get connected? feel free to connect to my social media.
+You want to get connected? feel free to connect to my social media [here](https://kris-dev.cloud).

-A little bit about myself:

-- Software Engineer

-- Growth Mindset

-- Calm

-- Straightforward